Alain Michaud's web page

 AM1/AM4.gif

-Introduction
+Boring Introduction

-Well, not quite.
-The search engine got even better, the students got even richer and our pages vanished never to return.
-What seemed a good idea, allowing people to find a page regarding a subject of interrest has become the world biggest cash pump of all times, that it seems, is about to swallow our civilization.
+What first seemed a good idea, allowing people to find a page regarding a subject of interrest has become the world biggest cash money pumping system of all times.
+So huge and so powerfull that it appears that it is about to swallow our civilization.

-My objective is show that it is possible to build functional measuring instruments using modest resources, while having fun!
+My objective is show that it is possible to build real, functional measuring instruments using modest resources, while having fun!